What are the Differences Between Mustang H, X & Y Pipes?

 First, and most clearly, they look different.
 As you can see as you can see from the diagram, they also have different flow patterns for the exhaust gasses to follow.
 Each is designed with a different strategy to flowing heat and gas from the manifold and was designed with different applications in mind.
+You'll want to make your selection based in part on the aftermarket and stock exhaust components currently on the car, as well as any future plans you might have for your Mustang.

 X-pipe: Mid-pipes built with a crossover, or "X" shaped design, purposely cross exhaust streams to even out flow and streamline exhaust gasses through the rest of the system.
 X-Pipes are generally raspier and louder than H or Y-pipes and have been shown to provide slightly more power than their counterparts.
 You are likely to see most of the power gains higher in the rpm band with an X-pipe.

 H-Pipe: An H-pipe is better at balancing sound and produces a more consistent, classic muscle car growl.
 It does less than an X-pipe in the way of balancing exhaust gasses but still flows quite well.
-H-pipes maintain backpressure necessary for torque gains earlier in the rpm band, as opposed to the top-end power seen from an X-pipe.
+H-pipes maintain the backpressure necessary for torque gains earlier in the rpm band, as opposed to the top-end power seen from an X-pipe.

 Y-Pipe: A Y-pipe came standard on many late model V6 Mustangs and are sufficient for a mildly modded car.
 However, for those looking to install a power adder or make maximum horsepower, converting to a dual setup is ideal.
 The increased airflow from upgrading to an X or H setup gives you much more room to accommodate increases in horsepower and torque, relieving excessive backpressure.